Becoming a Docent

 What do Philbrook docents do?

-Docents lead public tours for all ages at the museum.
-They use different engagement techniques to start conversations about art, culture, history, and the world around us.
+Docents lead public tours for all ages.
+They are trained on broad engagement techniques to start conversations about art, culture, history, and the world around us.
 They help visitors think critically and creatively while connecting them to the collection, the gardens, and each other.

 Who can become a docent?